tarwn/lessthandot-hugo/blogs/content/posts/2012-01-25-automating-index-statistics-collection.md

-For detailed information on using and setting up configuration files, refer to “[Making SSIS Dynamic: Configuration Management][7]”
+For detailed information on using and setting up configuration files, refer to "[Making SSIS Dynamic: Configuration Management][7]"